For the Michaelmas term 2020 make travel arrangements so that you can arrive at the College on Thursday 1 October.

 All students must bring their passport as photo ID (for other acceptable forms of ID contact the Graduate office)

 If you’re an overseas student who has entered, or is living in, the UK on any type of visa, the College is required to scan your visa and passport within a few days of your arrival.
-Please bring your documents to Tutorial Office.
-If you arrive before 3 October, bring your documents to the Tutorial Office as soon as you do arrive.
+Please bring your documents to the Graduate Office.
+If you arrive before 1 October, bring your documents to as soon as you do arrive.

 Graduate photo | 4.00pm | The Grove Lawn